Members of the IMCO team at the first ceremony to deliver signatures in favor of the 3de3 initiative to the Mexican Senate on March 19, 2016.

 About the Templeton Freedom Award and the additional 2017 finalists:

 Awarded since 2004, the Templeton Freedom Award is named for the late investor and philanthropist Sir John Templeton.
 The award annually honors his legacy by identifying and recognizing the most exceptional and innovative contributions to the understanding of free enterprise, and the public policies that encourage prosperity, innovation, and human fulfillment via free competition.
-The award is generously supported by Templeton Religion Trust and will be presented during Atlas Network’s Freedom Dinner on Nov.
+The award is generously supported by Templeton Religion Trust and was presented during Atlas Network’s Freedom Dinner on Nov.
 8 in New York City at the historic Capitale.
-The winning organization will receive a $100,000 prize, and five additional finalists will receive $25,000 prizes.
-In addition to IMCO, the other finalists for the 2017 Templeton Freedom Award are:
+IMCO received a $100,000 prize, and five additional finalists received $25,000 prizes.
+The other finalists for the 2017 Templeton Freedom Award were:

 - Beacon Center of Tennessee, based in Nashville, Tenn., for its Tackle the Hall Tax campaign